TheInstituteOfCode/Tiff-test/_posts/2017-11-09-the-time-i-----transformed-my-body-and-mind-using-the-bikini-body-guide.md

 * complex carbs only (brown rice, sweet potato, rye bread)
 * foods high in protein.

-I found the best way for me to maintain a healthy diet was to eat the same thing daily...now i know variety is the spice of life, but this is what worked for me for approximately 8 months!
+I found the best way for me to maintain a healthy diet was to eat the same thing daily…now i know variety is the spice of life, but this is what worked for me for approximately 8 months!
 A regular day for me would begin with wheatbix and a banana for breakfast, rye bread with vegemite, avocado, tomato and feta cheese for lunch, a carrot or an apple for afternoon snack and a salad with marinated chicken for dinner.
 If I felt like something sweet for dessert I would have greek vanilla yoghurt with strawberries.
 Again, I'm not saying that this will work for everyone or that this is the best way, it's simply what worked for me.

 ![](/uploads/versions/kayla3---x----535-525x---.jpg)